Strung000/DeTintX/README.md

 ### FYI
 - The default settings for this shader is tuned for removing the green tint in Cyberpunk 2077.
 Feel free to adjust the settings to your own liking.
-- Players using HDR are encouraged to modify the black levels of the image using the sliders to prevent overly bright shadows included in the shader.
+- Players using HDR are encouraged to modify the black levels of the image using the sliders included in the shader to prevent overly bright shadows.
 In my experience, I find that I have to set the black value to around 0.05, but your preference may vary.
 - The installation process is the same for all games and ReShade installations.

 ### FEEDBACK/SUPPORT